cortrudolph/SLU_IO_Psych/content/publication/article3/index.md

 title: "A review of the LGBTQ+ work–family interface: What do we know and where do we go from here?"
 authors:
 - Lauren Murphy
-- Candice Thomas
+- Candice L. Thomas
 - Haley Cobb
-- Alexius Hartman
+- Lexi Strasburg
 date: "2021-10-01T00:00:00Z"
 doi: "https://doi.org/10.1002/job.2492"